grounding-ai/web-application/README.md

 At this point:

-- You can run the development version of the project: `npm run dev`
+- You can run the development version of the project: `npm run app-dev`
-- You can build the project version of the project: `npm run build` (outputs the publishable web app in the `./dist` folder)
+- You can build the project version of the project: `npm run app-build` (outputs the publishable web app in the `./dist` folder)

+### Running the feedback form locally

+TODO